 Use Clip mode for WAV files where you want to use synchronized loops and quantized playback for the entire WAV file.
 Clip mode works well with drum loops between one and eight measures long.
-This is the cell mode that is the most similar to the original bitbox functionality before cell modes were introduced in 2.0.
 This is the only cell mode that supports quantization.
-An example of a file that works well with Clip mode is \Loops\1 Massive.wav.
+An example of a file that works well with Clip mode is \Loops\Sine Saw Square Rhyth.